tamunoWoks/Tech_Jobs_Layoff_Trends--SQL_CaseStudy/README.md

 # Tech Jobs Layoff Trends - An SQL CaseStudy
 ### INTRODUCTION
-This is a data-driven study that focuses on the pattern of job cuts in the tech industry from the onset of the COVID-19 pandemic.
+This is a data-driven study that focuses on the pattern of job cuts in tech companies from the onset of the COVID-19 pandemic.
 I have used SQL(MySQL) for the Analysis.

 Through data analysis and visualization, the project aims to uncover trends, patterns, and insights related to layoffs across various tech companies, regions, and job roles.
 By examining factors such as company size, industry segment, and the timing of layoffs, the project seeks to provide a comprehensive understanding of how the pandemic and subsequent economic conditions have impacted the tech workforce.